 - A ‘chat’ function is available within the SpeedAdmin and MS Teams platforms that allows communication between teacher and pupil/responsible adult to fix video/sound connection issues.

 - If the teacher experiences connection problems or technical difficulties for more than 5 minutes when starting a lesson, the lesson should be aborted, and the lesson will not be charged for.
 The HMS teacher will contact you to reschedule this lesson at a convenient time.

 - If the pupil experiences connection problems or technical difficulties for more than 5 minutes when starting a lesson and the lesson does not take place as a result, this lesson will be charged for as a missed lesson and not rescheduled.
 Please refer to Section 10 of the HMS lesson terms and conditions for more information on missed lessons.

-- If connection or technical issues occur midway through an online lesson for more than 5 minutes, depending on how much of the lesson was successful, the lesson can be either aborted and not charged for, or the missed lesson time can be added to another lesson.
+- If connection or technical issues occur with the pupil's device midway through an online lesson for more than 5 minutes, depending on how much of the lesson was successful, the lesson can be either aborted but charged for, or the missed lesson time can be added to another lesson.
 This decision will be at the discretion of the teacher.